Code-Institute-Submissions/MSP1_art_club/README.md

 - An administrators page that can easily access and query the back-end member list, access to the page being password protected.
 - An image repository that can be searched on keyword, title and creator name.
 - An ability to pass comments, 'critiques', of members work.
+- Exhibitor details on exhibition page, as gallery or carousel.

 ## Technologies Used